Are your web pages loading slow? I bet I know why!

 Make Use of Caching

 If you're not using a caching tool, you're doing yourself a huge disservice.
-When a website is repeatedly requested from different clients, WordPress caching makes new requests faster by reusing previously generated data.
+WordPress caching makes new requests faster when a website is repeatedly requested from different clients by reusing previously generated data.
 This greatly improves overall speed and performance, and can also help

 Best WordPress Caching Plugins